Eriogonum caespitosum

 Eriogonum caespitosum is a species of wild buckwheat known by the common name matted buckwheat, mat buckwheat, or cushion desert buckwheat.

 Description

 The species is a tough perennial plant which grows in flat, woody mats in sand and gravel substrates.
 It has small, fuzzy gray leaves (under 2.5 cm long) which are scoop-shaped due to their rolled edges.

 In early summer, short stalks emerge from the mat with inflorescences of greenish-yellow and whitish rounded clusters of flowers.
 These redden with age and hang backwards over the edge of the involucre.
 The species is dioecious.
 Some of the flowers are bisexual and up to 1 cm wide each, and some are only staminate and much smaller.

+Taxonomy

+Eriogonum caespitosum was given its scientific name in 1834 by Thomas Nuttall, placing it in the Eriogonum genus.
+It is part of the Polygonaceae and has no accepted subspecies or varieties, but there are several that are considered botanical synonyms.